New Amnesty chief attacks ‘atrocity’ of family separations at US border

 He said the challenges to human rights in the world today mean that his organisation must show “maximum courage”.

-Mr Nadioo singled out the governments of Saudi Arabia, Hungary, Yemen and the Philippines as ones he says are failing to respect human rights.
+Mr Naidoo singled out the governments of Saudi Arabia, Hungary, Yemen and the Philippines as ones he says are failing to respect human rights.

+The new Amnesty chief said: “The presidency of Donald Trump is a major challenge for the people of the US and the people of the world.”

+Saying the psychological damage of the border separation policy alone could be long-lasting, he added: “Overall on human rights he has set us back … and it should be no surprise that Donald Trump will be in my vision of activism and will be somebody who will receive quite close focus by Amnesty as a global movement.”